jaswanth-gorripati/hlf-k8s-practise/README.md

 kubeadm reset
 ```

-# Error 1: Detected "cgroupfs" as the Docker cgroup driver.
-The recommended driver is "systemd".
+## Error 1: Detected "cgroupfs" as the Docker cgroup driver.
+The recommended driver is "systemd"

 **Posible fix** : _Change docker cgroup driver to systemd_